appsody/stacks/incubator/nodejs/README.md

     appsody run
     ```

-    TThis launches a Docker container that continuously re-builds and re-runs your project.
+    This launches a Docker container that continuously re-builds and re-runs your project.
 It also exposes port 8080, to allow you to bring your own web application and use it with this stack.

     You can continue to edit the application in your preferred IDE (VSCode or other) and your changes will be reflected in the running container within a few seconds.